tnttodda/RegressionInType/InfiniteSearch2.lagda.md

  , head-predicate-same-mod (T , cs) is 𝓔s as (p , d) δ ϕ
 ```

-We also show that the head predicates for p₁ and p₂ -- two
+We also show that the head predicates for `p₁` and `p₂` — two
 predicates that agree everywhere and have shared modulus
-of uniform continuity δ -- themselves agree everywhere.
+of uniform continuity `δ` — themselves agree everywhere.

 ```agda
 head-predicate-agree